 One-page Paper: Write your one-page paper on one of the topics below (a or b).

-a.
 Purpose and Goals for Supervision.

 The purpose is the reason for doing something, while the goal is what must be done to achieve the purpose.
 There are many purposes for supervising.
 Some important purposes include 1. enhancing clinical skills, 2. encouraging professional skills, 3. ensuring client care, 4. gatekeeping, and 5. attending to self-of-the-therapist.